visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LimitCycle_operator.rst

 The Limit Cycle Operator detects limit cycles within a vector field.
 Integral curves are seeded at a Poincaré section and integrated through the vector field.
 Curves that return to the Poincaré section indicate a limit cycle, and the integration of the curve will stop.
-Some integral curves will not return to the Poincaré section, which can be terminated according to termination criteria.
+Those integral curves that do not return to the Poincaré section are terminated according to separate termination criteria.

 A signed return distance is calculated for the integral curves that return to the Poincaré section.
 Curves with a return distance below the cycle tolerance